tim2000s/Boost-master-v3/README.md

 -iTime_startings-bolus is a new variable in the settings, it's the limit to start iTime.
 Now iTime exist if trigger is manual bolus and iob > iTime_starting_bolus and bg + glucose_status.delta > profile.min_bg (min target in the profile) + profile.smb_delivery_ratio_bg_range (in advanced option)
 -merge 2.8.2.14 from Milos

+Boost v3

+Boost v3 uses an updated version of the TDD ISF calculation, with a weighting of 20% to future Bg and 80% to current BG when delta is >6, current bg when delta 0 < 6 and future bg when delta is 0 or negative.v3

+ It also has variable insulin percentage determined by the user, and while boost time is valid, an the algorithm can bolus up to a maximum bolus defined by the user in preferences.

+ The rest is oref1 standard.